Federated-Engineers/foundation-fast-track/01-local-essentials/02-docker.md

 You should experience an issue as you launch Container B as both containers cannot talk to each other, please fix the issue.
-You should be able to see the data you read from the API in the database table if all is foxed.
+You should be able to see the data you read from the API in the database table if all is fixed.